Arctic Cordillera: Keystone species

 Due to the harsh environments and extremely low temperatures that encompass the Arctic Cordillera, there is not a large variety of plants and animals that are able to survive and exist as a population.
 However, some animal species, both herbivores and carnivores, are able to survive the extreme weather and terrain.
 Among these animals are wolves, polar bears, Arctic foxes, musk-oxen, and caribou.
 For the most part, the large carnivores are the dominant species in the ecoregion, mainly the polar bear.
 It is the keystone species for the area due to many of its habits, including its diet and hunting strategies.
 In addition, the life history of the 22,000 polar bears in the Arctic clearly defines its current existence in the Arctic Cordillera.

 The large carnivorous species defines the ecoregion due to its intimate relationship with the ice as well as its extremely intelligent hunting tactics.
 No other predatory animal defines the Arctic Cordillera as well as the large white polar bear and that is why when people think about arctic animals, they think about the polar bear.
 As long as the polar bear exists, it will be the keystone species of the Arctic Cordillera.
 However, this existence relies solely on the degree of ice melt that is encountered in the future.

 Endangered species

 Polar bear

 The polar bear is one of the most notably affected species in the Arctic Cordillera, mainly due to their heavy reliance on arctic ice for hunting and bedding grounds.
-Habitat loss, caused by global warming, has led to many dangerous behavioral changes including a new behavior called long swims.
+Habitat loss, caused by global warming, has led to many dangerous behavioural changes including a new behaviour called long swims.
 These are swims lasting as long as ten days performed by mother bears to attempt to find food for their cubs, which generally lead to the death of the cub.
 Because of their stature and aggressiveness, direct conservation practices are not very useful to the polar bear.
 Instead, scientific observation to better understand these animals is the largest form of traditional conservation.